MisterFried/HRNet/README.md

 ### Create employee

 The "Create employee" page features a form with data validation using react-hook-forms and zod.
-Upon successful form submission, a new employee record will be saved in the user's localStorage (to prevent data loss caused by page refresh / closure).
+Upon successful form submission, a new employee record will be saved in the application store (using redux).
 The page features two custom built components:
 - A date picker with built in data validation to prevent futur dates.
 - A modal component.

 ### Display employees

-The "Display employees" page retrieves all employee records stored in the localStorage and display them using a custom table component.
+The "Display employees" page retrieves all employee records stored in the application store and display them using a custom table component.
 This table component includes several features:
 - Pagination functionality enabling users to select the number of records displayed per page.
 - Sorting options allowing records the be arranged in ascending or descending order based on any field.
 - Filtering capability based on user-input text.
-- Action section enabling employee deletion from localStorage.
+- Action section enabling employee deletion from the store.

 ## Run locally